vishnuu95/ENPM661Proj3/Phase2/README.md

-# Dijkstra - Project 2, ENPM661.
+# A* algorithm for Point and Rigid robot with Holonomic constraints, ENPM661.

-The project was created towards completion of Project 2 as part of ENPM661- Planning for Autonomous Robots at University of Maryland, College park
+The project was created towards completion of Project 3 as part of ENPM661- Planning for Autonomous Robots at University of Maryland, College park

 The obstacles were defined as per shown in the problem statement.

 The Project contains 2 files
-* Dijkstra_point.py
+* Astar_point.py
-* Dijkstra_rigid.py
+* Astar_rigid.py

 ## Dependencies to run the code.